Are you looking for better tricks for keeping livestock water from freezing during Winter?

 Luckily, there are easy ways to overcome this.
 They just take time and energy.
 But it’s important to make sure your animals are getting water.

 For the automatic waterers, we just release the plug, drain and let the waterer fill back up with new warm water.
 Also, you can take a mallet hammer that is rubber and knock around the sides of the ball or lid.
 This should release the ice holding it together.

 Same with rubber tanks.
-Use a hammer or steel post to break ice.
+Use a hammer or a steel post to break ice.
 You can do this without breaking the rubber tanks.